Stents to relieve symptoms in pancreatic cancer

 - Lethargy and tiredness

-Your doctor is most likely to suggest putting a tube called a stent into the bile duct.
+Your doctor is most likely to suggest putting a small flexible plastic or metal tube into the bile duct.
+This tube is called a stent.
 The stent allows the bile to flow into the bowel again and reduces the symptoms of jaundice.
-Having a stent put in is generally a simple procedure that you can have done with either local anaesthetic or a sedative.
+Having a stent put in is generally a simple procedure.
+It is often done during an ERCP (endoscopic retrograde cholangio pancreatography).

 If your doctor suggests major surgery, you may want to talk this over fully with your doctor and nurse as well as with your close family and friends.
 No one can say how much you will benefit from the operation.
 It is likely to be quite a big operation and just when you are feeling very low.
 But you may make a good recovery and feel better for longer if you do have the surgery.
 There is more information about this operation in the section on surgery to relieve symptoms of pancreatic cancer.

-For either of these procedures, your doctor will ask you not to eat or drink for six hours beforehand so that your stomach and upper bowel are empty.
-But you will not need a general anaesthetic.
-You can have these procedures with just a sedative, to relax you.
+For either of these procedures, your doctor will ask you not to eat or drink for about 6 hours beforehand so that your stomach and upper bowel are empty.
+You will have sedation for the procedure to help relax you.

 Stenting using endoscopy means that the doctor puts a flexible tube called an endoscope into your mouth and passes it down your throat to your stomach.
-The doctor can see inside your body using the eye piece at the top of the tube or by watching a screen.
+The endoscope has a light and camera attached, and the doctor can watch the images of the inside of your body on a screen.
 The doctor passes the endoscope tube all the way down through your stomach to your duodenum until it reaches the opening of your bile duct.
-Once it is in place, the doctor injects dye into the bile duct and uses an X-ray to watch the flow of the dye and see where the duct is blocked.
+Once it is in place, the doctor injects dye into the bile duct and uses an X-ray to watch the flow of the dye to see where the duct is blocked.
 Once the doctor has found the blockage, they can stretch the duct and put the stent in place.

 Putting a stent in through the skin is sometimes called percutaneous transhepatic cholangiography.
 You have a local anaesthetic to numb the area where the needle is to go in.
 Dye is used to show up the bile duct and blockage.
 Then, the doctor puts a needle attached to a wire through the skin and moves it carefully into position inside the bile duct.
 The X-ray helps the doctor to see where to put the wire.
 Once the wire is in place, the doctor feeds the stent along the wire until it is in place inside the bile duct.
 Then the doctor can pull out the wire.

-After a stent procedure, you will need to recover from the sedative.
+After having the stent procedure, you need to recover from the sedative.
 Your doctor may want you to stay in hospital overnight so the nurses can keep an eye on you while you recover.

 A stent should keep the bile duct open and stop bile building up and causing jaundice.
 You should notice the benefit within a day or two of having your stent put in.
 Unfortunately, stents can become blocked after a few months.
 If necessary, your stent can be replaced by the same method as before.